CopernicaMarketingSoftware/Documentation/Mailerq/4.0/minimal-configuration.md

 # A minimal configuration

-After you've downloaded and installed MailerQ, and when you have a running RabbitMQ server, you are ready to start MailerQ.
-However, you first have to make some small adjustments to the configuration file.

-The MailerQ configuration file is located in "/etc/mailerq/config.txt" and contains all settings that are relevant for running MailerQ.
-Most default settings are good enough to get started, but you might want to take a look at it.
-Especially the `rabbitmq-address` option needs attention.
+MailerQ is configured via one central configuration file `config.txt` that can be found in the `/etc/mailerq` directory.
+It holds many options that you can set before you start MailerQ.
+The most important options are the address and login credentials of your RabbitMQ message broker, and the address of your database.
+You probably need to change this setting.
+All other config file settings have decent defaults that work directly (although you might want to take a look at them in a later stage).

 ## RabbitMQ address